Chest Pain – Oppressive, Retrosternal, Radiating

 - Respiratory sounds (decreased in the case of pleural effusion, crackles in the case of pulmonary vascular congestion)

-Methods of Medical Imaging – Behind the Scenes
+Methods of Medical Imaging – Behind the Scene

 Chest x-ray is an important part of the cardiac exam, with attention to cardiomegaly, and evaluate for pulmonary causes of symptoms.

-Prolonged blood pressure monitoring, and prolonged cardiac monitoring, may provide evidence for cardiac disease, such as arterial hypertension as a risk factor for coronary heart disease, cardiac arrhythmias or myocardial infarction.
+Frequently repeated and recorded measurements of blood pressure and continuous cardiac monitoring (with a Holter monitor) may provide evidence for cardiac disease, such as arterial hypertension as a risk factor for coronary heart disease, cardiac arrhythmias or myocardial infarction.

 Doppler ultrasound can be useful to visualize blood flow.
 Extracardiac diseases like arterial or venous stenosis can be identified as the cause of heart stress, cyanosis or syncope, so that on a primary cardiac disease can be ruled out.